 - Individualized Interdisciplinary Studies in Graduate Studies

 Graduate Visiting Research Students (VRS) are admitted as a full-time student to SFU to foster the exchange of ideas, receive specialized training and participate in research collaboration.
 Graduate students enrolled as a VRS at Simon Fraser University are eligible to undertake research and receive specialized training under the supervision of a SFU faculty supervisor typically for one term (agreement length may vary).
 VRS have access to University resources and services including but not limited SFU libraries, labs, email services and ISS services.

-Fall 2021 admissions for Graduate Visiting Research Students (VRS) are now open.
+Admissions for Graduate Visiting Research Students (VRS) are now open.

 How to Apply

 This template can only be downloaded and completed by an SFU faculty member who has agreed to be your supervisor.

 These documents should be sent together to the graduate program that the faculty member belongs to.
 The graduate program will follow up internally within SFU for the necessary review and approvals.

 Visiting research students may come to Canada under visitor status for which a Temporary Resident Visa (TRV) or Electronic Travel Authorization (eTA) will be required, depending on the country of citizenship.